fgregg/fgregg.github.io/_posts/2020-05-22-class-interest.md

-I've been slowly reading *[The Government Machine](https://mitpress.mit.edu/books/government-machine)* by Jon Apgar.
+I've been slowly reading *[The Government Machine](https://mitpress.mit.edu/books/government-machine)* by Jon Agar.
 The book is a history of the uses of information and information technology in late 19th and early 20th century Britain.
 It's also one of the most useful books I've read about the open gov, open data, and civic tech movements.

-Apgar's unfolds a story about a series of "expert movements" to get the British government to collect information about its peoples, industry, and governmental operations and to appropriately use that information for effective and efficient government.
+Agar's unfolds a story about a series of "expert movements" to get the British government to collect information about its peoples, industry, and governmental operations and to appropriately use that information for effective and efficient government.
 The conflicts,